Keshavkant/learning_ros/README.md

 # learning_ros

+For ROS Kinetic please see this repository: https://github.com/wsnewman/learning_ros_kinetic.

 This repository accompanies the text "A Systematic Approach to Learning Robot Programming with ROS".
 Code examples reside in folders corresponding to chapters.